• Skip to primary navigation

 • Cumin, cayenne, oregano, salt, black pepper- In addition to the chili powder mentioned above, these are some of my favorites for perfect flavor.

 • Pepper Jack Cheese- you can use any cheese you like that melts well, but this is my favorite to use.
 Cheddar cheese is another popular cheese for stuffed peppers.
-If you want a creamier filling, you can also add in sour cream or cream cheese.
+If you want a creamier filling, you can also add sour cream or cream cheese.
 I did not use this in my recipe but will add the measurements in the notes section.

 How To Make The Peppers